ShaunGuthrie/Pool-automation/README.md

 The rs-485 protocol fopr the AquaRite ia outlined on nodeJS pool control.
 I was able to put it all in YAML and it seems to be working.
 I am going to add a rj45 into the 485 bus for debugging, I may incorporate a CYD to display and set all the data locally since the entire thing runs independent of Home Assistant, but my end goal is to have everytthing in my house on Home assistant.

 Im sure there are improvements to make but for my first project its not to shabby.
-Unfortunatly my spelling leaves alot to be desired